christophersjchow/blog/_posts/2011-09-14-Adding-MVC2-to-WebForms-in-NET35.markdown

 <add assembly="System.Xml.Linq, Version=3.5.0.0, Culture=neutral, PublicKeyToken=B77A5C561934E089"/>
 {% endhighlight %}

+Some of these may already been in there.
 Obviously add the corresponding DLL references to the project.

 Under `<system.web>/<httpModules>` add: